Sahana84/blackbeauty/index.md

 title: Home
 ---

-# This is a test-blog to test a satic website with Jekyll and GitHub Pages
+# This is a test-blog to create static website with Jekyll and GitHub Pages

 With [GitHub pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/) you can quickly create and publish a website for free!
 It is an ideal solution for creating a simple project or personal site to highlight your academic work.